Setup Multiple Shipping Methods for Multiple Countries

-In some cases you do not want your delivery drones to fly across the atlantic ocean to deliver your hardware to the customer.
+In some cases, you do not want your delivery drones to fly across the Atlantic ocean to deliver your hardware to the customer.
 Luckily Ucommerce offers great capabilities to prevent those scenarios.
-In this article we'll cover how exactly that works and how easiy it is to limit available shipping methods for your customers based on either their billing address, delivery address or something completely different.
+In this article, we will cover how exactly that works and how easy it is to limit available shipping methods for your customers based on either their billing address, delivery address or something completely different.

 If you're interested

 Setting Up Your Shipping Methods

 Shipping methods can be created directly in the backend.
 If you're in how shipping methods works I recommend that you take a look at How to configure a shipping method.

 The single price that can be configured in the pricing tabs on your shipping method is sometimes enough for calculating the shipping costs.
 However if the costs are more dynamically based on some other criteria, custom calculations may be required.
 In that case, please refer to How to create a custom shipping method service.

 Dividing shipping methods into different stores and countries

 Under the access tab on each shipping method, you have the ability to divide its access per store and country.